axiom-data-science/dbsink/README.md

                                   requested
   --drop / --no-drop              Drop the table first --logfile TEXT                  File to log messages to.
 Defaults to stdout.
-  --setup-only / --no-setup-only  Setup mode will setup tables but not consume
+  --setup-only / --no-setup-only  Setup or drop tables but do not consume
                                   messages
   -v, --verbose
   --help                          Show this message and exit.